 Encasa Financial Inc. acts as the Manager and the Portfolio Manager of the Funds and earns fees from the Funds for such services.
-Encasa has appointed Addenda Capital Inc. as portfolio sub-adviser in respect of the Encasa Canadian Short-Term Bond Fund and the Encasa Canadian Bond Fund, and Genus Capital Management Inc. as portfolio sub-adviser in respect of the Encasa Equity Fund.
-National Bank Financial Inc., through its National Bank Independent Network division has been appointed as registrar and fund accounting agent of the Funds.
-The Fees paid to Addenda Capital Inc., Genus Capital Management Inc. and National Bank Financial Inc. are paid by the Manager and not the Funds.
+Encasa has appointed Addenda Capital Inc. ("Addenda") as portfolio sub-adviser in respect of the Encasa Canadian Short-Term Bond Fund and the Encasa Canadian Bond Fund, and Genus Capital Management Inc. ("Genus") as portfolio sub-adviser in respect of the Encasa Equity Fund.
+National Bank Financial Inc. ("National Bank") through its National Bank Independent Network division has been appointed as registrar, transfer and fund accounting agent of the Funds.
+The Fees paid to Addenda, Genus and National Bank are paid by the Manager and not the Funds.
 Neither Addenda, Genus nor National Bank are related to the Manager.